Doctoral Internship in Health Service Psychology

 My program requires that internship sites complete our own university's evaluation form.
 Will you do that?
 At the end of every semester, the Director of Training sends the Academic Training Director a letter summarizing the intern's performance to date along with a copy of the primary supervisor's evaluation of the intern.
 Therefore, if you are enrolled in an academic training program that requires additional training contracts and/or evaluations, these will not be completed by our training staff.
 Your program may choose to use the data from our evaluations to complete their own forms.
 You are strongly encouraged to consult with your Director of Clinical Training or Kusha if you have questions about this policy.

 Could you describe the diversity of your staff?
-Our counseling center prides itself with the diversity of the staff.
+Our counseling center prides itself on the diversity of the staff.
 Our staff is diverse with respect to age, gender, ethnicity, ability, sexual orientation, religion/spirituality, and size.
 In addition, theoretical orientations and areas of expertise vary among staff members.

 Related resources

-A Doctoral Psychology Intern is Pictured
+A Doctoral Intern is Pictured

-A Doctoral Psychology Intern is Pictured
+A Doctoral Intern is Pictured